 October 1980:Club makes the fortieth and final payment to the Council for the new Club House bringing the total paid by the club to £7,450.0.0 (equivalent to $181,420 today).

 22 October 1984:More than 160 ratepayers protested against the removal of any large trees in Rosalie Park.
 A compromise was proposed by the Council where three of the eleven old pine trees were retained.

 October 2009:Two new hard courts with installed lights opened.
 Tennis Factory was given the opportunity to take up a coaching contract with the Club.

 The club has two men’s pennants teams, one ladies team and several junior teams.
 The Juniors Under 14 Boys brings home a shield for the first time in twenty years.

 2012:Another two new illuminated hard courts were installed which bring a total of 4 illuminated hard courts.
 As a result, more pennants home matches are accommodated at the club.

 2020:Covid-19 pandemic hit the world, including OPTC.
-Following the Government's restriction, the Club courts and facility are closed for about a month since the last week of March.
-After Easter, the Club is partially open for a single games only, and the Club hardcourt booking system was prepared to facilitate this.
+Following the Government's restriction, the Club courts and facility were closed for about a month from the last week of March.
+After Easter, the Club was partially open for singles play only, and the Club hardcourt booking system was prepared to facilitate this.

-1 January 2021:After 28 years without a lease, the Club has finally sealed a lease with the City of Subiaco for five plus five years.
-This gives the Club the security to progress with the Club 5-year improvement plan commencing in 2020.
+2021:After 28 years without a lease, the Club finally sealed a lease with the City of Subiaco for five plus five years.
+This gives the Club the security to progress with the Club's 5-year improvement plan commencing in 2020.

-From 1 January 2021, the Club has its own greenkeeper who maintain and improve the 7 grass courts.
-Another plan in 2021 is to have lights installed for the grass courts in late 2021, expanding the opportunities for night-time play in summer.
+From 1 January 2021, the Club has its own greenkeeper who maintains and improves the 7 grass courts.
+Lights are to be installed on four of the grass courts in late 2021, expanding the opportunities for night-time play in summer.